 In response to neighbors and partners who often send us gifts during Christmas, and also to promote Vietnamese culture, cuisine and products, every year, my children and I prepare Vietnamese specialties very early to give to teachers, neighbors and friends.

-Vietnamese peanut candy at a supermarket in Canada on promotion to welcome Tet |
+Vietnamese peanut candy at a supermarket in Canada on Tet promotion |

-For those who work in overseas market development like me, the traditional Tet holiday is also a “reasonable” opportunity to promote and introduce Vietnamese culinary products to partners of ministries, import associations and diplomatic missions of countries based in Canada.
+For those who work in overseas market development like me, the traditional Tet holiday is also a “reasonable” opportunity to promote and introduce Vietnamese culinary products to the partners of ministries, import associations and diplomatic delegations of countries based in Canada.
 In the Tet gift bags of the Vietnam Trade Office in Canada, fish sauce, rice paper, shiitake mushrooms, peanut candy, cashew nuts, dried fruit jam and coffee are always the top choices.

 When in Rome, do as the Romans do.
-The meals my family invites to friends and neighbors in Canada still have all the traditional Vietnamese New Year dishes but are prepared with Canadian ingredients such as lobster pho, salmon spring rolls, grapefruit salad with Canadian beef jerky, grilled scallops with maple syrup...
+The meals my family invites to friends and neighbors in Canada still have all the traditional Vietnamese New Year dishes but are prepared with Canadian ingredients such as lobster pho, salmon spring rolls, grapefruit salad with Canadian beef jerky, scallops grilled with maple syrup...

 Celebrating Tet far from home is no longer a lonely sadness because of the feeling of being away from home, lonely, and deprived for me and many overseas Vietnamese.
 Twenty-five years later, telecommunications technology and Internet communication tools have become convenient at reasonable prices.
 Direct flights have also been opened more and more between Vietnam and the world.
 International integration and Vietnam's position on the export map are also increasingly clear.
 The spread of Vietnamese products has increasingly helped shorten the distance, increase the love and connection with the Fatherland of all generations of overseas Vietnamese with pride.